Shuchitagg/excel-family-health-analysis-dashboard/README.md

 An Excel portfolio project demonstrating **structured data management, formula-based analysis, KPI reporting, and dashboard visualization** using synthetic family-health data.

-> **Portfolio note:** All records in this project are synthetic and were created solely for demonstration and learning purposes.
+> **Portfolio note:** All records in this project are synthetic and created solely for portfolio demonstration purposes.
 No real patient, participant, or personally identifiable information is included.

 ---